Table of Contents

 If you see it as a medical disease, it is caused by a mental health condition such as schizophrenia.
 And can be treated with proper medications.
 But there is another meaning for thought-blocking and we think that is a better explanation of this condition.
 And by understanding the situation this way, you can treat it on your own.

 A blocking thought process indicates an under-cultivated mind.
 The mind is like a garden, and it needs care and attention, yet it also and mainly has a life on its own that needs to be respected in its dynamics.
 A blocking thought process means that the inherent nature of the mind is not understood by the owner, to continue on the metaphor, they did not take care of their garden properly.

 A blocking thought process occurs less often when a person truly sees the wisdom of their consciously cultivated mind.
 Like it is common to work on one’s physical body, humans should develop their minds.
-This will bring, beyond mental health and individual well-being, a wisdom we can benefit from as a specie.
+This will bring, beyond mental health and individual well-being, a wisdom we can benefit from as a species.

 Causes of thought blocking process.

-Thought blocking process can be caused by various reasons, and the reasons can be different depending on the person.
+The thought blocking process can be caused by various reasons, and the reasons can be different depending on the person.

 Medically, it is caused by a mental health condition such as schizophrenia, brain injury, or some excessive drug use.
 But if you don’t suffer from any of these, then the thought-blocking process in you is because of the following reasons.

-Too much will power – too little life-connection
+Too much willpower – too little life-connection

 Too much stress

-It is normal to forget about the things if you are dealing with a high level of stress. stress overwhelms one’s mind, you need some time to think about things before responding.
+It is normal to forget about things if you are dealing with a high level of stress. stress overwhelms one’s mind, you need some time to think about things before responding.

 Too little insight into the reality of the concepts

-If you have very little or no information about the reality of the concept that you are dealing with, their contents high-jack the process so to speak.
+If you have very little or no information about the reality of the concept that you are dealing with, their contents are high-jack the process so to speak.
 When this is the case, there is an exciting opportunity there: one is on the brink of new insight.